Uprising

 EOKA kept up the pressure on Britain by extending their campaign to the towns of Cyprus, where they attacked British servicemen and their families.
 The British response was also hampered by the need to commit troops to an Anglo-French operation in the Suez Canal Zone in Egypt.

 The British enjoyed a little more success when the garrison on Cyprus was reinforced with troops from Egypt.
-Grivas was forced into hiding and in January 1957 two EOKA leaders, Drakos and Afxentiou, were killed.
+Grivas was forced into hiding and two other EOKA leaders, Markos Drakos and Grigoris Afxentiou, were killed in January 1957.
 Their gangs were soon broken up.
-Eventually diplomatic efforts found a compromise.
+Eventually, diplomatic efforts delivered a compromise.

 By December 1963, relations between the majority Greek-Cypriot and the minority Turkish-Cypriot communities had deteriorated.
 There were armed clashes between the two sides, particularly in Nicosia.